ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 {: screen}

 For more information about available command options, see [`ibmcloud is backup-policy-plan-create`](/docs/cli?topic=cli-vpc-reference#backup-policy-plan-create).

+Billing for the fast restore feature is set at a flat rate based on instance hours.
+The feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
+Maintaining fast restore clones is considerably more costly than keeping regular snapshots.
+{: note}

 ### Creating a backup plan with cross-regional copy option from the CLI
 {: #backup-create-plan-with-crc-cli}